ruimarinho/gsts/README.md

 Sometimes puppeteer can get confused with the session state Chromium's data directory.
 If you can't get out of this loop, you should try starting from a clean session directory instead using `gsts --clean`.

+**gsts conflicts with an alias from oh-my-zsh's git plugin**

+[ohmyzsh's git plugin](https://github.com/ohmyzsh/ohmyzsh/tree/master/plugins/git) includes an alias named `gsts` as a shorthand for `git stash show --text`.
+You can either disable the `git` plugin entirely or, alternatively, add `unalias gsts` at the end of your dotfiles if you don't use this git command often.

 ## License

 MIT